stashed/docs/docs/addons/nats/authentications/jwt-auth/index.md

 section_menu_id: stash-addons
 ---

-# Backup NATS with JWT authentication using Stash
+# Backup NATS with JWT Authentication using Stash

 Stash `{{< param "info.version" >}}` supports backup and restoration of NATS streams.
 This guide will show you how you can backup & restore a NATS server with JWT authentication using Stash.